facebook/react/docs/docs/state-and-lifecycle.md

 });
 ```

 To fix it, use a second form of `setState()` that accepts a function rather than an object.
-That function will receive the previous state as the first argument, and the current props as the second argument:
+That function will receive the previous state as the first argument, and the props at the time the update is applied as the second argument:

 ```js
 // Correct